-Minimum Funding Level for a Center and formula/plan for distribution of funds to ensure that each Center receives at least the minimum, and priorities for establishment of new CIL(s).
+Minimum funding level for a Center and formula/plan for distribution of funds to ensure that each Center receives at least the minimum.

 The goal of the New Mexico CIL network is to secure resources adequate to fund individual CILs through Part B, Part C, State IL funds or a combination thereof, as a "base" amount of \$650,000.
 If a national organization makes a recommendation for base funding higher than \$650,000 based on actuarial data, the New Mexico IL network would agree to that amount and use that amount in place of \$650,000 where referenced herein.